 Our standard images come with a key set of the most popular packages pre-installed.
 For example all our images have the distribution versions of Apache2, and Php/Python/Perl installed.

-The Postfix mail service is installed by default and configured for local mail delivery.
+Postfix mail service is configured for local mail delivery.
 Thats is easy to tune by following our mail setup guide.

 The recommended way to manage which packages are installed, is to use the the apt package management suite.
 However it is always possible to setup and use the method you prefer separately.
 In CentOS systems we also pre-install the yum package manager.